Notice of Privacy Practices

 12. For National Security and Intelligence Activities.
 We may disclose your PHI to authorized federal officials for lawful intelligence, counterintelligence, and other national security activities authorized by law.
 We may disclose your PHI to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state or for the conduct of special investigations.

 13. For Inmates.
 We may disclose your PHI to correctional institutions or law enforcement officials if you are an inmate or under the custody of a law enforcement official.
 Disclosure for these purposes would be necessary: (a) for the institution to provide health care services to you, (b) for the safety and security of the institution, and/or (c) to protect your health and safety or the health and safety of other individuals.

 C. YOU HAVE THE OPPORTUNITY TO AGREE TO OR OBJECT TO THE FOLLOWING:

 2. Information shared with family, friends or others.
-We may release your PHI to a family member, friend, or other person that you indicate is involved in your care or the payment for your health care, unless you object in whole or in part.
+We may disclose your PHI to a family member, friend, or other person that you indicate is involved in your care or the payment for your health care, unless you object in whole or in part.
 Your choice to object may be made at any time.

-D. YOUR PRIOR WRITTEN AUTHORIZATION IS REQUIRED FOR ANY USES AND DISCLOSURES OF YOUR PROTECTED HEALTH INFORMATION NOT INCLUDED ABOVE.
-We will ask for your written authorization before using or releasing any of your PHI.
-If you choose to sign an authorization to release your PHI, you may later cancel that authorization in writing.
-This will stop any future release of your PHI for the purposes you previously authorized.
+Except as described above or permitted by law, we will ask for your written authorization before using or releasing any of your PHI.
+If you choose to sign an authorization to disclose your PHI, you may later revoke that authorization in writing, except to the extent that we have taken action in reliance on the authorization.
+This will stop any future disclosure of your PHI for the purposes you previously authorized.

 YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION